stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

 It is more involved to add additional workflows for distribution across the repositories.

+1. Add the workflow to the `.github` repository as one that is reusable.

-1. Add the workflow as Jinja template in the folder `ansible/roles/source-repo-sync/templates` such as `deploy.jinja`
+2. Add the workflow caller as Jinja template in the folder `ansible/roles/source-repo-sync/templates` such as `deploy.jinja`

-2. Update `ansible/inventory/group_vars/all/source-repositories` either by changing the default OpenStack or Ansible dict, which would propagate to all repositories of that type or updating only the repositories `workflows` dict directly.
+3. Update `ansible/inventory/group_vars/all/source-repositories` either by changing the default OpenStack or Ansible dict, which would propagate to all repositories of that type or updating only the repositories `workflows` dict directly.
 Use the name of the jinja template.
 See below.

 !!! info "ansible/inventory/group_vars/all/source-repositories"